Tip

 A connection to Snowflake using the Snowflake Connector for Python.

-Initialize this connection object using st.connection("snowflake") or st.connection("<name>", type="snowflake").
+For standard connections, create an instance of this using st.connection("snowflake") or st.connection("<name>", type="snowflake").
 Connection parameters for a SnowflakeConnection can be specified using secrets.toml and/or **kwargs.
 Connection parameters are passed to snowflake.connector.connect().

-When an app is running in Streamlit in Snowflake, st.connection("snowflake") connects automatically using the app owner's role without further configuration. **kwargs will be ignored in this case.
+When an app is running in Streamlit in Snowflake, st.connection("snowflake") connects automatically using the app owner's role without further configuration. **kwargs are ignored in this case.
 Use secrets.toml and **kwargs to configure your connection for local development.

 Important